captionpoint/captionpoint-plays/THE-ROOMMATE.md

 New music.
 (She starts to dance.)
 (A beat.
 SHARON gets up too.
 She dances.)
-(Both women dance in the kitchen, by them-selves, but together.)
+(Both women dance in the kitchen, by them- selves, but together.)

+C 37

 4.
 (Next day.
-Küchen.)
+Kitchen.)
 (---
 ## ROBYN:
 on the landline.)